Kaiofholz/MiniRAG-Hybrid-Retrieval/README.md

 I built this project to understand the internal mechanisms of RAG systems instead of only using high-level frameworks.

-The main learning goal was to inspect how retrieval results are selected, reranked, scored, and used as evidence for question answering.
+The main learning goal was to inspect how retrieval results are selected, reranked, scored and used as evidence for question answering.

 ## Key Learnings